qazbnm456/awesome-web-security/README.md

 #### OSINT - Open-Source Intelligence

 - [Shodan](https://www.shodan.io/) - Shodan is the world's first search engine for Internet-connected devices by [@shodanhq](https://twitter.com/shodanhq).
+- [Spyse](https://spyse.com/) - Is an OSINT search engine that allows to get info about any entity in the web.
+Made by [spyse](https://twitter.com/SpyseHQ)
 - [Censys](https://censys.io/) - Censys is a search engine that allows computer scientists to ask questions about the devices and networks that compose the Internet by [University of Michigan](https://umich.edu/).
 - [urlscan.io](https://urlscan.io/) - Service which analyses websites and the resources they request by [@heipei](https://twitter.com/heipei).
 - [ZoomEye](https://www.zoomeye.org/) - Cyberspace Search Engine by [@zoomeye_team](https://twitter.com/zoomeye_team).